The Vanguard School (Colorado): Curriculum

-Extracurriculars
+Extracurricular activities

 Athletics

 The Vanguard School competes at the 3A level in the Tri-Peaks League of the Colorado High School Activities Association.
 The school offers eleven sports for high school students, including volleyball, soccer, tennis, cross country, basketball, cheer-leading and track and field.
 The school also operates a boys' club volleyball team, created in 2013, eight years before CHSAA officially introduced the sport.
 This team has won the Colorado 3A championship for three years, from 2016 to 2018.

 Team America Rocketry Challenge

 The Vanguard School has participated in Team America Rocketry Challenge since 2002.
 The team made it to the national final competition several times in its history, in 2006, 2008, 2014, 2016, 2018, 2019, 2022, and 2024.
 Its best performance was its fifth-place in the 2008 contest.

 Campuses

 The Vanguard School operates two campuses in the Stratton Meadows neighborhood near downtown Colorado Springs.

 Wahsatch campus

 The Wahsatch campus is located at 1832 South Wahsatch Avenue.
 It is the location of the building that serves grades K–3 and is the campus where the school originally operated at.